AdobeDocs/workfront.en/help/quicksilver/planning/fields/import-fields-from-workfront.md

 {{step1-to-planning}}

-1. Click the workspace whose records you want to create fields for.
+1. Click the workspace whose record types you want to create fields for.

     The workspace opens and the record types display.